pipelinelabo/datalaiq-wiki/configuration/certificates.md

 ## Install a properly-signed TLS certificate

-A properly-signed TLS certificate is the most secure way to access Gravwell.
+A properly-signed TLS certificate is the most secure way to access DatalaiQ.
 Browsers will automatically accept the certificate without complaint.

 Obtaining a certificate is outside the scope of this documentation; consider either purchasing a certificate through one of the traditional providers or using [LetsEncrypt](https://letsencrypt.org) to obtain a free one.

-To use the certificate, Gravwell must be told where the certificate and key files are.
+To use the certificate, DatalaiQ must be told where the certificate and key files are.
 Assuming the files are at `/etc/certs/cert.pem` and `/etc/certs/key.pem`, edit gravwell.conf to uncomment and populate the `Certificate-File` and `Key-File` options:

 ```
 Certificate-File=/etc/certs/cert.pem